Surgery for Osteosarcoma

 Complications of limb-sparing surgery can include bone grafts or prostheses that might become loose or broken.
 This is more likely than with surgery done for other reasons because chemotherapy used before and after surgery can increase the risk of infection and affect wound healing.
 Infections are also a concern in people who have had amputations, especially of part of a leg, because the pressure placed on the skin at the site of the amputation can cause the skin to break down over time.

 As mentioned above, physical therapy and rehabilitation is very important for patients who have had surgery for osteosarcoma.
 Following the recommended rehab program offers the best chance for good long-term limb function.
 Even with proper rehab, people might still have to adjust to long-term issues such as changes in how they walk or do other tasks, and changes in appearance.
 Physical, occupational, and other therapies can often help people adjust and cope with these challenges.

-For more general information on surgery as a treatment for cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information on surgery as a treatment for cancer, see our document Cancer Surgery.

 Last Medical Review: April 18, 2014 Last Revised: January 27, 2016